maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 There's a disturbing trend in today's software development practices where many tests can only be run in CI.
-The implication is that instead of running those tests many times throughout the day, you only run them occasionally, sometimes as little as a few times a week.
-You often complete hours or days of work only to find out in CI that you need a new design.
+The implication is that instead of running those tests many times throughout the day, we only run them occasionally, sometimes as little as a few times a week.
+We often complete hours or days of work only to find out in CI that we need a new design.

 It can be incredibly hard to diagnose and fix a failure found in CI, as it may not be reproducible locally.
 You may have to resort to repeatedly submitting